Sustainability Policy

 For our analysis, we referenced both the 1.5°C scenario and the 4°C scenario.
 We have taken into account the expectations of the international community to pursue efforts to limit the global average temperature increase to 1.5°C above pre-industrial levels, as seen in the Intergovernmental Panel on Climate Change’s (IPCC) Sixth Assessment Report and the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP).

-Referencing reports from governments and international agencies regarding future forecasts, we conducted an exhaustive review of the transition risks (policy and regulatory, market, reputation), physical risks (acute, chronic), and opportunities (products and services, markets, resilience) arising from the appropriate measures taken to fight climate change.
+In 2023, referencing reports from governments and international agencies regarding future forecasts, we conducted an exhaustive review of the transition risks (policy and regulatory, market, reputation), physical risks (acute, chronic), and opportunities (products and services, markets, resilience) arising from the appropriate measures taken to fight climate change.

 Scenario assumptions

-Risk type | Established scenarios | Referenced scenarios | Summary |
+| Risk type | Established scenarios | Referenced scenarios | Summary |

-A scenario in which the average temperature increase through to the end of the 21st century is limited to less than 1.5°C. To achieve sustainable development, ambitious policies and technological innovation are needed, which may lead to significant societal changes accompanying the transition to a decarbonized society, potentially impacting business. |
+| Transition risks | 1.5°C scenario | Net Zero Emissions by 2050 Scenario (NZE Scenario) in the International Energy Agency’s (IEA) World Energy Outlook 2022 | A scenario in which the average temperature increase through to the end of the 21st century is limited to less than 1.5°C. To achieve sustainable development, ambitious policies and technological innovation are needed, which may lead to significant societal changes accompanying the transition to a decarbonized society, potentially impacting business. |

-SSP5-8 Scenario of the IPCC’s Sixth Assessment Report (AR6) Ministry of the Environment’s “Results of the Impact Assessment Regarding Intensification of Disasters Due to Climate Change: Typhoons in the Future with More Advanced Global Warming” |
+| Physical risks | 4°C scenario | SSP5-8 Scenario of the IPCC’s Sixth Assessment Report (AR6) Ministry of the Environment’s “Results of the Impact Assessment Regarding Intensification of Disasters Due to Climate Change: Typhoons in the Future with More Advanced Global Warming” |

 A scenario in which the average temperature increase through to the end of the 21st century is around 4°C. Leaving things mostly to chance is unlikely to bring about changes in society, but the possibility of abnormal weather events and disasters associated with climate change affecting business will increase. |